zgonzales/Wish-List/README.md

 # Wish-List
-A simple app allowing people to post their travel plans.
-Users have the ability to join and leave other people's travel plans as well as view information on the travel plans that have already been posted.
+A web app that allows users to register and login to add items to their wish-list and view the wish-lists of other users.
+Users can click on the items in other people's wish lists to see detailed information on the item.